This format is the most preferred of most hiring managers but is this the right format for yours? Let’s find out!

 There’s an old joke: Ask an engineer the time and he’ll (or she’ll) tell you how the clock works.

 The Engineering field has a high tolerance for details and so, unsurprisingly, Engineering hiring managers may gravitate toward resumes with strong specifics.
 Engineering resumes can and should articulate some details about specific projects, technologies, and components.
-View an example here.
+View an example of Engineering Chronological Resumes.

 Sales Chronological Resumes

 Similar to the Retail industry, a Sales resume is all about the numbers.

 This is a field where most hiring managers are interested in how you’ve grown, increased, expanded, and/or improved your sales and revenues.
 They’re interested in customer retention rates and, if you’ve managed, the size of your teams.
 View an example of Sales Chronological Resumes.